First Officer's log, stardate 50614.2. Ensign Kaplan and I are returning to Voyager after

 RILEY: No. I can't change who we are.
 I wasn't truthful with you before

-and I'm sorry, but please believe me when I tell you we only want to help you.
+and I'm sorry.
+But please, believe me when I tell you we only want to

+help you.
 Orum will take every precaution.
-Please, at least let us try and save you.
+Please, at least let us try

 CHAKOTAY: It's either that or the Happy Hunting Grounds, huh?